RidgeRun/openfd/docs/attached-board.rst

   RAM and drive the installation.
 Use this in case that you want the installer to communicate with a known U-Boot, which is different than the U-Boot currently installed in the board.
-If specified, the installer will first load this U-Boot to RAM, execute it, and then install any specified component.
+If specified, the installer will first load this U-Boot to RAM, execute it, and then continue installing any specified component.
 Note that this U-Boot image won't be written to NAND.

 Serial port settings:

 * :option:`--serial-port`: Device name or port number for serial communication (i.e. `/dev/ttyUSB0`)
-* :option:`--serial-baud`: Baud rate for the serial port (default 115200).
+* :option:`--serial-baud`: Baud rate for the serial port (default 115200)

 Network settings: